-John begins work for an Employer in June 2012.
-Contributions are received on his behalf for the remainder of 2012 and through September 2013.
-He is laid off effective October 1, 2013, which is in the middle of the week so contributions are paid on his behalf for that week.
+John begins work for an Employer in January.
+Contributions are received on his behalf through September.
+He is laid off effective October 1st, which is in the middle of the week so contributions are paid on his behalf for that week.
 John is laid off for 3 weeks.
 No contributions are received on his behalf for the weeks of October 12th, October 19th and October 26th.
-John has 4 grace weeks for 2013.
-Accordingly, his coverage is extended for the weeks of October 12th, October 12th, October 12th, October 19th and October 26th from the grace weeks.
+John has 4 grace weeks for the remainder of the calendar year.
+Accordingly, his coverage is extended for the weeks of October 12th, October 19th and October 26th from the grace weeks.
 Contributions begin again for the week ending November 2nd.
-Because contributions begin on his behalf before his grace week coverage ends, John will not suffer a gap in coverage and he has one grace week left for his use in 2013, if needed.
+Because contributions begin on his behalf before his grace week coverage ends, John will not suffer a gap in coverage and he has one grace week left for his for the remainder of the calendar year, if needed.